HadesAG/Hades2/README.md

 The application will be available at `http://localhost:3000`

-🎮 **Experience the 3D Interface**: The landing page features an interactive Spline 3D scene that responds to mouse interactions and includes programmatic animation controls.
+🎮 **3D Interface**: The landing page features an interactive Spline 3D scene that responds to mouse interactions and includes programmatic animation controls.

 ## 🔧 Configuration